InfomindsAg/XSharp.VsParser.Helpers/README.md

 * Caches serializable data objects for source files
 * Is helpful to store calculated data to reduce the amount of files to parse

+### FileExtensionHelper

+* Detects the most likely encoding of a file

 ### Extension Methods

 A series of IParseTree extension methods like